 - You may order bedding, towels, and kitchen supplies through Residence Linens and they will be delivered right to your Residence, ready for when you arrive.
 Ensure you review the Move-In Planning Guide for bed sheet sizes.

 We offer an early move-in option for International and Exchange Students who are moving into a Main Campus first-year or upper-year residence building at no additional charge.
 You are encouraged to move in early to have extra time to settle in and prepare for orientation and welcome activities.
 View the important dates and deadlines page to find your early move-in date before making travel arrangements.

 When you arrive to campus, you will need to go to Ontario Hall front desk to check in and get your keys.
-In September, there will be Housing Staff available to drive you to your building, show you to your room and help with your luggage.
+On the International and Exchange Student move-in days, there will be Housing Staff available to drive you to your building, show you to your room and help with your luggage.

 International and Exchange Student Welcome Day

-All incoming international and exchange students who are moving into a Main Campus first-year or upper-year residence building are invited to attend International and Exchange Student Welcome Day in early September.
+All incoming international and exchange students who are moving into a Main Campus first-year or upper-year residence building are invited to attend International and Exchange Student Welcome Day.